RePO: Understanding Preference Learning Through ReLU-Based Optimization: Exploring Simple ReLU Activation in Preference Learning

-Building on the previous discussion, we identify the advantages of \method{} in finding a ``cutoff point'' to control over-optimization.
-However, a limitation persists: for cases where the implicit reward margin is smaller than $\gamma$, their gradient weights become unit, failing to differentiate between samples.
+While exploring ReLU's thresholding behavior, we observed an interesting limitation: for cases where the implicit reward margin is smaller than $\gamma$, their gradient weights become uniform, not differentiating between samples of varying difficulty.

-One potential solution is to apply a non-linear activation function to weight the gradient of each pair.
-Specifically, we extend \method{} to DPO and SimPO, introducing a new method, \newmethod{}.